Bloggin' along with 'MUSCLES'

 Just hang in there--you can do it!
 We'll just begin to explore the teeth this time,

-so there will be some background knowledge for our next dental-blog.
-At that
+so there will be some background knowledge for subsequent dental-blogs about

-time we'll dive more into detail about teeth & occlusion, and how this relationship
+occlusion.
+In those future blogs, we'll dive more into detail about teeth & their

 TEETH (and their surrounding perio-dontal structures)